top of page

 Introducing Autistic Self

 Stef O'Rourke, an AuDHD psychologist in Australia writes blog posts that explain many of the common autistic experiences.
-Stef is a fabulous resource for anyone looking to understand themselves more. her work can be found here at Autism First Psychology.
+Stef is a fabulous resource for anyone looking to understand themselves more.
+Her work can be found here at Autism First Psychology.

 Conference